Characters of the Marvel Cinematic Universe: M–Z: Nkati / The Lion

+Jackson Norriss

+Jackson Norriss (portrayed by Scoot McNairy) is a member of the Ten Rings who was ordered by Xu Wenwu to bring Trevor Slattery to him, so he could be punished for mocking his persona.
+Norriss disguised himself as a documentary filmmaker and interviewed Slattery at the Seagate Prison, before revealing himself and abducting Slattery.

+As of 2026, the character has appeared in one project: the Marvel One-Shot All Hail the King (2014).

 Cole North

 Cole North (portrayed by Jeremy Isaiah Earl) is a New York Police Department (NYPD) sergeant transferred from Chicago who becomes a member of Wilson Fisk's Anti-Vigilante Task Force (AVTF).
+After his murder of Hector Ayala, he's involved in an explosion at Matt Murdock's apartment after fighting Daredevil and The Punisher.
+After realizing he was given false intel to kill Ayala, North turns on Connor Powell and Fisk to help the resistance against Fisk.
+He is later arrested for his acts as a part of the AVTF.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.

 Cassandra Nova

 Cassandra Nova (portrayed by Emma Corrin) is a mutant with telekinetic and telepathic powers who is the twin sister of Charles Xavier.
 She was banished to the Void by the Time Variance Authority.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.

 O

 Kraglin Obfonteri

 Kraglin Obfonteri (portrayed by Sean Gunn) is a Xandarian and the first mate of Yondu Udonta's faction of the Ravagers.
 In 2014, following the mutiny of the other Ravagers, Kraglin remains loyal to Yondu and helps rescue the Guardians of the Galaxy from Ego.
-After Yondu's death, Kraglin acquires a similar cybernetic fin and Yaka arrow.
+After Yondu's death, Kraglin inherits his Yaka arrow and acquires a similar cybernetic fin.
 In 2023, he is transported to Earth to join the Avengers and other heroes in the battle against a past version of Thanos.
 He later joins the Guardians as an official member.

-As of 2025, the character has appeared in six projects: the films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2, Avengers: Endgame (cameo), Thor: Love and Thunder, and Guardians of the Galaxy Vol. 3; and the Disney+ special The Guardians of the Galaxy Holiday Special (2022).
+As of 2026, the character has appeared in six projects: the films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2, Avengers: Endgame (cameo), Thor: Love and Thunder, and Guardians of the Galaxy Vol. 3; and the Disney+ special The Guardians of the Galaxy Holiday Special (2022).
 An alternate universe variant of Kraglin appeared in one project: the Disney+ animated series What If...?.